alex-kas/nec_terrain/README.md

 Now you MUST create file-systems on your re-shuffled partitions (command inside the adb shell)
 ```
 mkfs.vfat /dev/block/mmcblk0p14
-mkfs.ext4 /dev/block/mmcblk0p13
+mkfs.ext4 -b 1024 -i 4096 /dev/block/mmcblk0p13
 ```
+You are kindly instructed to write the arguments for the ext4 formatiing exactly as they are here.
+These values of `-b` and `-i` will save you from vasting 25% of the `userdata` space for NOTHING!

 After this you will have a system *EXACTLY* like after a stock factory reset.
-Note, stock factory reset just simple erases ALL on userdata and GROW partitions.
+Note, stock factory reset just simply erases ALL on userdata and GROW partitions.
 Nothing more.

-*Note, even the stock factory reset does not change `/system` back.
+*Remember, even the stock factory reset does not change `/system` back.
 There is no "back" for `/system` in this phone.
 This means you cannot get a REALLY stock configuration, unless you ask someone to provide you one.*

 *So, saying "factory reset" I mean your files, settings and programs installed by you wiped.*